Bitcoin Rush Review and SCAM Investigation

 Legitimate CFD Trading Signals Versus Futures Trading

 CFD’s or contract for differences are financial derivatives which provide leverage.
 As opposed to futures which are traded on exchanges, CFD contracts are purchased directly from brokers.
 Fake trading robots like Bitcoin Rush are parading as legitimate investment platforms, but in reality have nothing to do with cryptocurrency-based CFD contracts.
-It seems the promoters behind this ruse are exploiting the recent surge of popularity and hype (not to mention profitability) Bitcoin as well as other digital currencies are enjoying.
+It seems the promoters behind this ruse are exploiting the recent surge of popularity and hype (not to mention profitability) Bitcoin as well as other cryptocurrencies are enjoying.
 This is not a new phenomenon, but in the case Bitcoin Rush scammers have developed it into an art form.

 Still Trust Bitcoin Rush?